 Dr. Miller is an avid biker, fisherman and traveler, and enjoys spending time with his wife, children and grandchildren.

-Dr. David DeMill is a fellowship-trained ophthalmologist who strives to provide exceptional eye care to all of his patients.
+Dr. David DeMill is a board certified, fellowship-trained ophthalmologist who strives to provide exceptional eye care to all of his patients.
 He prides himself on treating his patients like family.
 He specializes in cornea, refractive, cataract, and anterior segment surgery.
 He also sees patients for routine and diabetic eye exams, dry eyes, pterygium, keratoconus, glaucoma, macular degeneration, glasses and contact lenses.

 Dr. DeMill was born and raised in Salt Lake City and received both his B.A. and M.D. from the University of Utah, where he was elected to the Alpha Omega Alpha Honor Society.
 He completed his ophthalmology residency at the University of Michigan and finished his training by completing a cornea, external disease and refractive surgery fellowship with world-renowned surgeon Dr. Mark Terry at the Devers Eye Institute in Portland, Oregon.

 Dr. DeMill has numerous peer reviewed journal publications and has written over 20 ophthalmology textbook chapters.
 He has given lectures about cornea transplantation (DMEK) at the American Academy of Ophthalmology (AAO) and the American Society of Cataract and Refractive Surgery national meetings, and has been an instructor in endothelial keratoplasty technique courses at AAO.